What would you do with an extra $3,000? That’s how much money I’ve made since I started using Ibotta to earn cash back on my grocery purchases.

 5. Go to Fetch Rewards and look for matching offers

 My final step before heading to the store is to check another grocery rebate app called Fetch Rewards.
-It usually has about a dozen “Special Offers” that may overlap with Ibotta rebates.
+It usually has about two dozen “Special Offers” that may overlap with Ibotta rebates.

 Fetch Rewards doesn’t make you unlock offers or scan any barcodes — just upload your receipt to earn rewards.

-I’ve only had Fetch Rewards since January 2018 and have already earned more than $500 in Amazon gift cards.
-Like Ibotta, the app also has a sign-up bonus.
+I’ve had Fetch Rewards since January 2018 and have already earned more than $500 in Amazon gift cards.
+Like Ibotta, the app typically has a sign-up bonus.
 Get the details here.

 6. Use Ibotta’s barcode scanner at the store